-Also, program managers are (or should be) mindful of trade-offs being made. among the goals of cost, performance, and schedules (CJCS, 2015, p.
+Also, PMs are (or should be) mindful of trade-offs being made among the goals of cost, performance and schedules (CJCS, 2015, p.
 A-9).
 With a better understanding of system performance in contemporary operational environments, such decisions could be improved.

-Finally, useful measures of system performance can be a useful in estimating schedules-in schedule estimating relationships among other things.
+Finally, useful measures of system performance can be useful in estimating schedules-in schedule-estimating relationships, among other things.

 There have been serious efforts in the past to formulate scalar performance measurements.
 However, previous efforts (e.g., Regan & Voigt, 1988) focused almost completely on platform characteristics and not on force characteristics.
-Operational capability is no longer a matter by adding up platform characteristics across the force, but by how a mix of different platform types operate together in the combat environment of the near future.
-As one observer put it, "the focus is less on what organically can be delivered by a new proposed new fighter than on its ability to interact with other platforms to deliver the desired combat effect" (Laird, 2019).
+Operational capability is no longer a matter of adding up platform characteristics across the force, but how a mix of different platform types operate together in the combat environment of the near future.
+As one observer puts it, "The focus is less on what organically can be delivered by a new proposed new fighter than on its ability to interact with other platforms to deliver the desired combat effect" (Laird, 2019).